Cincinnati Zoo and Botanical Gardens has around 2000 animals including, Fiona, the famous baby hippo.

 Visitors can see the numerous conservation efforts and programs to nurture the species in this section.

-Hudo, Cincinnati Zoo’s famed Komodo Dragon, resides in this section since he hatched in February 1994.
+Hudo, Cincinnati Zoo’s famed Komodo Dragon, has resided in this section since he hatched in February 1994.

 The Dragons habitat is also home to Ackies Dwarf Monitor, Green Tree Monitor, and Quince Monitor.